 Recovering from Oral Surgery Care requires careful attention to what you eat.
 Choosing the right foods can prevent complications, reduce discomfort, and support proper healing.
-Many patients wonder what can I eat after oral surgery, especially when the mouth is sensitive and the wound area is still healing.
-Eating soft foods for at least a week after dental surgery is essential to avoid disrupting the surgical site and blood clot.
+Many patients wonder what they can eat after oral surgery, especially when the mouth is sensitive and the wound area is still healing.
+Eating soft foods for at least a week after dental implant surgery is essential to avoid disrupting the surgical site and the blood clot.

 This guide provides practical advice on eating soft foods after oral surgery, what to avoid, and how to progress your diet safely as your mouth heals.
 It covers soft fruits, mashed potatoes, soups, smoothies, protein-rich meals, and tips to prevent painful conditions like dry socket.